Why Should Delaware Care?

 In an interview, the man said his wife told him the remaining employees had been shuttled into a single area, as officers went floor by floor through the building.

-Campos, the Wilmington police chief, confirmed that police had swept every room in the hospital and parking garages, giving him confidence the shooter had left the scene.
+Wilmington Police Chief Wilfredo Campos confirmed that police had swept every room in the hospital and parking garages, giving him confidence the shooter had left the scene.
 He added that officers were reviewing surveillance camera footage to determine how the shooter may have left the building.

 Karl Baker brings nearly a decade of experience reporting on news in the First State – initially for the The News Journal and then independently as a freelancer and a Substack publisher.
 During that...